Decluttering Made Simple

 You don’t have to toss, and you might bring them back later, but chances are a lot of them will not be missed.
 If this sounds overwhelming, consider calling in reinforcements.
 A friend who is unattached to your stuff can be a huge help.
-Or consider hiring the amazing Tara from Savvy Style NW.

 Kitchen — Keep only your favorite pots, pans, and dishes in the kitchen.
 Move the rest to a box in the garage.
 You can still pull out that turkey roaster at Thanksgiving.
 Just think of it as an experiment, to see what you can live without.
 Last year I tossed more than a dozen pots and pans and traded them for three multi-purpose cast-iron pieces.

 Kids — Keep only your kids’ very favorite toys.
 Keep the items they actually love and play with.
 Keep kids from panicking by explaining that the other toys are simply going to rest for a while in the garage.
 Don’t throw them away, just give them a break.
 If/when you do bring them back they’ll be like new!
-And if they kids never miss them and never ask for them, consider it good riddance and haul them away.
+And if the kids never miss them and never ask for them, consider it good riddance and haul them away.

 Get creative and apply this principle wherever you can.
 We used to have an office in our home where we kept all our books.
 When we downsized, the books were moved out into a storage room in the garage.
 Next step?
 Goodwill.
 It gets easier and easier the farther they are from the center of your life.
 Out of sight, out of mind.
 Look around and find any items you can move out of sight.
 Then, mark a date on your calendar 2-4 months down the road to re-evaluate and move the items even farther away—to the donation bin.

 Finally, If the de-cluttering is especially difficult for you, create a system of baby-steps for moving items out of your mind and sight.
 Use the process above, in smaller steps.
-Unworn clothes first go, still hanging nicely, in a hall closet.
+Unworn clothes go first, still hanging nicely, in a hall closet.
 Then folded into a tote in the garage.
 Then boxed and into the back of your car.
 When you work up the courage, take that box to Goodwill and congratulate yourself on a job—eventually—well done.